upenn-embedded/final-project-s25-niblets/README.md

 6. **Bare-metal I2S Input (Microphone Integration)**
 Estimated Time: 3–4 hours
-Assigned to: Praise
+Assigned to: Praise, Claren
 Definition of Done: Raw data successfully read from the INMP441 microphone using I2S in bare-metal.
 Details: With I2S output working, the next step is to read input from the INMP441 MEMS microphone.
 This involves configuring I2S in receive mode, validating microphone connection, and verifying data integrity.
 The microphone's PDM output must be captured properly and can be visualized (e.g., via UART output) for debugging.

 7. **SD Card Playback Integration**
 Estimated Time: 4 hours
-Assigned to: Praise
+Assigned to: Praise, Claren
 Definition of Done: WAV or raw audio file is read from SD card and played through the speaker.
 Details: You've already implemented FATFS over SPI and can read/write to the SD card.
 The task now is to stream audio from the SD card to the speaker using I2S.
 This will involve managing file reading in chunks and possibly using DMA to maintain continuous playback.
 You may also need to parse WAV headers if you're using standard audio files.